Federation Data

 object / mapping optional

-option is used to set additional data that should be included the Federation
+The extra option is used to set additional data that should be included the Federation

 Entity Metadata.